 Did you know that acrylic paints were actually developed as an industrial commodity?
 A German chemical company, BASF, patented by the Rohm and Haas Company, developed the first usable acrylic resin dispersion in 1934.
 Dr. Otto Röhm, a German chemist and the founder of the Rohm and Haas Company, was the one who brought the practical potential of acrylic paints to light.
 However, in these early years, acrylic resins were only intended for industrial use.

 As the years went by, and the art world dived into a phase of experimentation and materialistic exploration, this incredible synthetic medium finally found its calling.
-During the 1930s and 1940s, artists like Jackson Pollock, Roy Lichtenstein, and Mark Rothko began experimenting with acrylic paints, and the rest is history.
+Post the 1930s and 1940s, artists like Jackson Pollock, Roy Lichtenstein, and Mark Rothko began experimenting with acrylic paints, and the rest is history.

 As with watercolor and oil, acrylic offered its own distinct set of characteristics and attributes, most notably its versatility, immediacy, and durability.
 Acrylic paints are made of pigments suspended in acrylic polymer emulsion, and their most unique quality is the minimal time needed for them to dry.
 It is no wonder that the medium became a favorite of the abstract expressionists.
 These paints are water-soluble and become water-resistant after drying.
 It is much easier to carry out techniques like impasto and even sculpturing with acrylics, as compared to the slow-drying oil paints and delicate watercolor pigments.
 Acrylics are also very versatile in terms of their applications.
 They can be easily applied to canvas, wood, metal and even high-quality paper.
 The consistency of the paint can be easily altered depending on the amount of water used to dilute it.